YaoYuxiao/TimeSeries/README.md

 To predict the monthly average of CO2 level from Mauna Loa Observatory in November, 2019.

 **Result: our predicted monthly average 𝐶𝑂2 level in November, 2019 is 410.23 ppm.
-The real value measured by Earth System Research Laboratory is 410.27 ppm.**
+The real value measured by the Earth System Research Laboratory is 410.27 ppm.**

 ### Background